cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/deployment/manual-deployment.md

 # Manual deployment

-If you plan to direct your users to manually download and configure the WARP client, they can do so in two ways, depending on your organization's Teams configuration:

-If your organization wants to implement the WARP client in the [Gateway with WARP mode](/connections/connect-devices/warp#warp-client-modes), users will need to connect the client to your organization's Cloudflare for Teams instance.
-This is not needed if your organization only wants to enforce DNS filtering.
+If you plan to direct your users to manually download and configure the WARP client, users will need to connect the client to your organization's Cloudflare for Teams instance.

 ## On desktop